zukunft/zukunft.com/docs/code_functions_all.md

     \-- display - section for function display not yet defined that it should be display in /sandbox/sandbox_named.php
     \-- name_tip - section for function name_tip not yet defined that it should be base in /sandbox/sandbox_named.php
     \-- name_link - section for function name_link not yet defined that it should be base in /sandbox/sandbox_named.php
+    \-- name_link_plural - section for function name_link_plural not yet defined that it should be base in /sandbox/sand box_named.php
     \-- calc_view_id - section for function calc_view_id is expected to be ui support in /sandbox/sandbox_named.php
-    \-- order error - order of section base has difference at name_link should be before name_tip of name_tip, name_link does not match name_link,val_formatted,name_linked,display,display_linked,names_linked,br2,br,
+    \-- order error - order of section base has difference at name_link should be before name_tip of name_tip,name_link, name_link_plural does not match name_link,val_formatted,name_linked,display,display_linked,names_linked,br2,
-            term_by_obj_id,name_tip,names,
+            br,term_by_obj_id,name_tip,names,
+            order of section base has difference at name_link should be before name_tip of name_tip,name_link, name_link_plural does not match name_link,val_formatted,name_linked,display,display_linked,names_linked,br2,
+            br,term_by_obj_id,name_tip,names,
-            order of section base has difference at name_link should be before name_tip of name_tip, name_link does not match name_link,val_formatted,name_linked,display,display_linked,names_linked,br2,br,
+            order of section base has difference at name_link should be before name_tip of name_tip,name_link, name_link_plural does not match name_link,val_formatted,name_linked,display,display_linked,names_linked,br2,
-            term_by_obj_id,name_tip,names
+            br,term_by_obj_id,name_tip,names
 \-- sandbox_typed
     \-- url_mapper - section for function url_mapper not yet defined that it should be construct and map in /sandbox/san dbox_typed.php